ailinzi/xianlinzi/Pooling-FAQ.md

 xch_pool  - another question ..
 I am trying to find anything that keeps this pool reference code from being stateless .. only I could find is coin_record_cache (being local LRUCache, and for example could be rewritten to use a redis or something) .. am I missing anything?

+raffling - Just wanted to make 200% sure I get this right.
+During this cooldown after the switch announcement from the farmer the pool can still claim rewards.
+And the pool can essentially enforce the cooldown period on the farmer upon joining?

+raffling - What's the max cooldown pools can set?
+Anything close over over an hour effectively completely disincentivizes farmers from switch as they'd be missing out on shares